-Bells of the Cascades, Inc. began in 1990, organized by a group of directors and advanced ringers seeking to share their love of handbells and a more challenging ringing experience.
-Richard Coulter was invited to direct, ringers auditioned, a nonprofit corporation was formed, and the choir was off and running.
+Bells of the Cascades began in 1990, organized by a group of directors and advanced ringers seeking to share their love of handbells and a more challenging ringing experience.
+We invited a director, ringers auditioned, a nonprofit corporation was formed, and the choir was off and running.

-As the group continued to develop a reputation as a top performing choir, it quickly began to promote the the art of handbell ringing through teaching workshops and conducting music reading sessions for local ringers.
+As we continued to develop a reputation as a top performing choir, we began to promote the the art of handbell ringing by teaching workshops and conducting music reading sessions for local ringers.

 In 1993, Bells of the Cascades organized its first handbell cruise, a floating workshop sailing through Alaska’s Inside Passage.
-Since then, we have cruised the Eastern and Western Caribbean, Mexican Riviera, and returned to Alaska, enjoying the company of ringers from all over North America and Australia.
+Since then, we have cruised the Eastern and Western Caribbean, Mexican Riviera, and returned to Alaska — enjoying the company of ringers from all over North America as well as Australia — fifteen times.